 Besides lowering high blood pressure and reducing our risks of Type 2 diabetes and heart disease, regular physical activities also help us maintain a healthy state of mind and body.

 For working adults, this means increased productivity and performance at work.
 Employers of healthy employees benefit too.
 Healthy employees take fewer medical leave days and their healthcare costs are lower.

 What are some ways we can encourage employees to get more active and reap the benefits of physical activity?

 Put up posters or banners near lift lobbies or stairways at your workplace to encourage your colleagues or staff to take the stairs.

 Stair climbing is a simple physical activity and opportunities for this activity are easily available.

 Some employees may even develop the habit of taking the stairs.
 This little act may spur them to be more physically active.

 Consider giving employees time-off every week or once in two weeks to engage in physical activity.
-30 minutes a day, 5 days a week of moderate to vigorous activity is recommended for adults.
+It is recommended for adults to clock at least

 Many workplaces have done this and found their employees appreciative of the management's support in their pursuit of an active lifestyle.